 The victory of light over darkness brings love and affection towards each other among people.
 It is a very important festival celebrated both individually and collectively.
 The method and reason for celebrating Diwali are different in every province or region, this festival has been going on for generations everywhere.

 There is a lot of enthusiasm for Diwali among people.
-People clean the corners of their homes, wear new clothes.
-People give each other sweets and gifts, meet each other.
+People clean the corners of their homes and wear new clothes.
+People give each other sweets and gifts and meet each other.